-A team at the UCL Institute of Neurology, led by Professor Sebastien Brandner have created a mouse model that may hold the key to understanding how low grade gliomas develop and identify new drug targets.
+A team at the UCL Institute of Neurology, led by Professor Sebastien Brandner have created a pre-clinical model that may hold the key to understanding how low grade gliomas develop and identify new drug targets.

 Animal models are one of the best ways to study brain tumours within the lab but can be difficult to develop due the complexity of the human brain, which is difficult to replicate in animals.

-The mouse model created by the team at UCL develops brain tumours which share many genetic and biochemical similarities with human tumours.
+The pre-clinical model created by the team at UCL develops brain tumours which share many genetic and biochemical similarities with human tumours.
 This model will be used to investigate the role of an enzyme known as IDH1, which has been implicated in the development of low grade gliomas.